Learning nonnegative matrix factorizations from compressed data: Related work on scalable NMF

 \section{Related work on scalable NMF}

 A number of randomized methods were proposed to improve the scalability of NMF, most of them in the form of heuristics.

 First, several works propose iterative random sketching approach, which requires sampling new random sketching matrices as the algorithm progresses.
 Such works include the methods involving random projection streams \cite{yahaya2020gaussian,yahaya2021random} that allow for Johnson-Lindenstrauss-type sketching matrices (random and oblivious to the data) but require multiple sketches and passes over the initial data.
-Similarly, in \cite{qian2018dsanls,qian2020fast} compressed and distributed versions of different descent methods for NMF use different compression matrices in iterations as opposed to a singular compression. \emph{Our focus is on the setting that requires one or two passes over the original data in the preprocessing stage while the algorithm that searches for nonnegative factors works solely on the compressed data.}
+Similarly, in \cite{qian2018dsanls,qian2020fast} \revtwo{ memory-efficient versions of } NMF \revtwo{apply iteratively updated sketching } matrices \revtwo{ to the original data,} as opposed to a \revtwo{single} compression. \emph{Our focus is on the setting that requires one or two passes over the original data in the preprocessing stage while the algorithm that searches for nonnegative factors works solely on the compressed data.}

 In \cite{sharan2019compressed}, the factor matrices are additionally assumed to be sparse and they were recovered with compressed sensing techniques. \emph{We do not make additional assumptions on the structure of the factor matrices.}